hanikamee/PasswordGeneratorCSV/README.md

 # PasswordGeneratorCSV
-This project uses OOP to generate a randomly shuffled password and saves it to a CSV file.
+Password generator that uses OOP to generate a randomly shuffled password and saves it to a CSV file.